Raise the Blade

-Six very different people follow his clues, each convinced they can use Duncan to further their own selfish or naive ends.
-Is there a reason Duncan’s driven to target these particular individuals, or does their very nature contribute to their fate?Will any of them be strong enough to break the cycle and avoid a painful death?
+When psychopath Duncan leaves a trail of duct-tape-wrapped bodies scattered across the suburbs of Birmingham, there’s nothing to link the victims except his own name and address, carefully placed on each new corpse.Six very different people follow his clues, each convinced they can use Duncan to further their own selfish or naïve ends.
+Is there a reason Duncan’s driven to target these particular individuals, or does their very nature contribute to their fate?Will any of them be strong enough to break the cycle and escape a painful death?
 Or will Duncan reel them in and rearrange them to his own insane ideal?

 Duncan raises the blade and watches the parcel squirm.
 He's going to love the next few hours.
 The pain, the fear, the pleading.
 Not that the parcel can speak, of course - he always makes sure of that.
 But the eyes: he can tell from the state of the eyes.
 That's why he leaves those till last.
 So they can watch him watching them.
 So they can watch his work.

 The first cut.
 Not the deepest, in spite of what Cat Stevens says.
 Just a little scratch, through the tape, barely enough to mark the skin.
 The victim whimpers.
 Duncan bends low over the table, catching the sound, the very breath, and taking it in.
 It feels good.
 In many ways this is the best bit, before it gets messy, before the tape stains scarlet and the body fluids flow.
 He sometimes wishes it could stay like this, while he still has hope, before it all goes wrong.
 But that would leave his work unfinished, and he can't allow that.